bajrangCoder/acode-plugin-acodex/readme.md

 # AcodeX - Terminal Emulator

-> [!CAUTION]
-> AcodeX `v3.1.1` needs server `v1.1.2` to work otherwise you will face a tones of issues

 > [!Warning]
 > This plugin requires the [acodex-server](https://github.com/bajrangCoder/AcodeX-server) NodeJS package to be installed and running on [Termux](https://termux.dev).

-[AcodeX](https://github.com/bajrangCoder/acode-plugin-acodex) is a powerful plugin for [Acode](https://acode.foxdebug.com/) that enhances your coding productivity by adding in-app Termux terminal integration.
+[AcodeX](https://github.com/bajrangCoder/acode-plugin-acodex) is a powerful and AI integrated terminal plugin with **45k++ downloads** for [Acode](https://acode.foxdebug.com/) that enhances your coding productivity by adding in-app Termux terminal integration.
 With AcodeX, you can execute terminal commands directly from within the Acode app, eliminating the need to switch between apps for coding and terminal access.

 > [!Note]
 > When starting a new terminal, be sure to adjust the terminal panel according to your screen.
 You can drag it to your desired position, and it will automatically adjust the columns and rows according to your screen size.